markjprice/markjprice/articles/union-types.md

 This pattern scales to more cases; if you had 3 or 4 cases, you’d put them as methods in the interface and the generator would output corresponding classes and a comprehensive `Match`.
 The benefit here is you get a *nominal discriminated union type* in C# with relative ease – you write an interface that *declares the shape* of the union, and let the generator fill in the boilerplate.
 LanguageExt’s generator uses either records or classes for the cases (likely records in newer versions, to get equality, `ToString`, etc., out of the box).
 It does **not** use a single struct for all cases, because with arbitrarily different payloads that can be tricky; instead, it goes the sealed class route, which is perfectly fine given the generator ensures no outsider can add cases (since the interface is internal and implemented only by generated code).
 The generated `Match` method or extension will enforce completeness by requiring all case handlers (similar to OneOf’s approach) ([What are Discriminated Unions? · louthy/language-ext Wiki · GitHub](https://github.com/louthy/language-ext/wiki/What-are-Discriminated-Unions%3F#:~:text=This%20is%20also%20nice%20and,function)) ([What are Discriminated Unions? · louthy/language-ext Wiki · GitHub](https://github.com/louthy/language-ext/wiki/What-are-Discriminated-Unions%3F#:~:text=So%2C%20what%20are%20they%20useful,in%20is%20a%20good%20thing)).

+### Pros

-**Pros:** LanguageExt provides *both* low-level and high-level tools for unions.
+LanguageExt provides *both* low-level and high-level tools for unions.
 If you already use LanguageExt for its other features (immutable collections, etc.), using its `Either` or `Option` means one less dependency and a consistent API.
 These types are well-tested and integrate with the rest of the library (e.g., you can convert an `Option` to an `Either`, or use `Try<T>` which is like an `Either<Exception,T>` for capturing exceptions).
 The codegen `[Union]` approach is powerful for more complex unions – you get a nicely named type with named cases without writing much code.
 Additionally, LanguageExt often provides additional methods like `MatchUnsafe` (for scenarios where you *assert* you know the case, to avoid delegate overhead) and a rich LINQ integration to chain computations in a query comprehension style.
 It’s a comprehensive FP library, so union types don’t exist in isolation – you have things like `Validation` (which is like an applicative that can collect errors), `TryOption` (combining exceptions and option), etc. This can be very powerful if you are building a large system with functional patterns.

 Performance in LanguageExt is generally a focus – the author (Paul Louth) has written about struct vs class trade-offs and often chooses structs for frequently used types to minimize allocations.
 For example, `Either<L,R>` in v5 is a struct that avoids allocation when holding a Right or Left (except whatever that L or R is), and pattern matching it is essentially a branch on an internal tag.
 The codegen unions, since they produce classes for cases, will have similar performance characteristics to the hand-rolled class hierarchy approach: each union value is an object of a specific case class.
 That means an allocation per value.
 However, those case classes could be records with value-based equality, which is a nice feature (OneOf and others rely on whatever the underlying types do for equality, whereas a record case would implement IEquatable at the union level).

+### Cons

-**Cons:** The main con of LanguageExt is that it’s a large library – pulling it in for just union types might be overkill.
+The main con of LanguageExt is that it’s a large library – pulling it in for just union types might be overkill.
 It shines if you embrace its paradigm, but if you only want a small union, writing a few classes yourself or using a tiny library like OneOf might be simpler.
 There’s also a learning curve: types like `Either` and `Option` come from FP tradition, so if you’re not used to them, it might take a bit of practice to use them idiomatically (e.g., understanding that `Right` is the success by convention and that you should use `Left` for error, etc.).
 The `[Union]` codegen is convenient, but it adds a layer of magic – you need to set up the source generator (in newer versions this is automatic if you include the LanguageExt.CodeGen package), and if something goes wrong, debugging generated code can be tricky.
 That said, once set up, it’s pretty seamless.

 Another consideration: completeness checking in pattern matching.
 If you use C#’s native pattern matching (like a `switch` on the base interface or base record), the compiler won’t know it’s closed, so it will demand a default case.
 You are supposed to use the provided `Match` method from LanguageExt, which *does* enforce completeness by design ([What are Discriminated Unions? · louthy/language-ext Wiki · GitHub](https://github.com/louthy/language-ext/wiki/What-are-Discriminated-Unions%3F#:~:text=This%20is%20also%20nice%20and,function)).
 So, similar to OneOf, you rely on the library’s matching function rather than the raw `switch` to get the benefit.
 This is not a real drawback, just something to be aware of in how you use it.

 Performance-wise, if using the monadic style (LINQ or Bind calls), you have to consider the overhead of lambdas and maybe intermediate structs.
 But LanguageExt tries to minimize allocations (it often uses struct-based enumerators and such).
 If you go crazy with nested functional combinators, there could be some overhead, but typically it’s negligible for I/O bound or high-level logic compared to, say, network calls or database queries.

+### Summary

 In summary, **LanguageExt** is ideal if you want a *full FP ecosystem* in C# – union types included.
 It provides the most **comprehensive set of patterns** (Option, Either, etc.) and even lets you define custom unions cleanly.
 The tradeoff is the added complexity and the need to align with its approach.
 If a project already uses LanguageExt, it’s a no-brainer to use its union capabilities instead of adding something else.
 If not, one might weigh the need: for a single simple union type, using LanguageExt might be like bringing a tank to a fistfight – powerful but maybe more than needed.
 However, many find that once they include it, they benefit from its other features as well, which can lead to more robust and declarative code overall.

+# Comparison

 ## Performance and Memory Summary